jcbermeo/jcbermeo/ReadMe.md

 # Juan C. Bermeo
 **Automated to Develop and Create**

 Hello, world!
-I'm a programmer, back-end developer, and software engineer building and understanding the digital world one step at a time.
-Here you will find all my coding projects and, for those autodidactic people and students, helpful scripts and extra projects that will help you to understand programming and other software.
+I'm a software engineer building and understanding the digital world one step at a time.
+Here you will find my coding projects and, for those autodidactic people and students, helpful scripts and extra projects that will help you to understand programming and other software.

 ---
 ### Languages and Tools